grahamstark/staying_put_sim/report/technical.md

 We could straightforwardly re-run the analysis with different assumptions for all these things.

+As discussed, we are also making a number of random assignments in our modelled population (employment status, skills of carers and so on).
+To smooth out the effects of these, we run the simulations multiple times [^FN200] with different random draws, and report averages.
+Multiple simulations also allows us to estimate the variability in our results as a result of randomness.
+(These random variations are of course not the only source of uncertainty here - there are also all the modelling assumptions we've detailed above).

 # Bibliography

 [^FNLHA]: the rental areas used here don't usually coincide with local authorities; the rent used is chosen randomly from those mapped to that local authority.
 See Fenton (2012) for a Local Authority to BRMA mapping; since Fenton is rather dated, on occassion a national average category A rent had to be used when no mapping was obvious.

 [^JCODE1]: The code for this is in the Julia source file [StayingPutSim.jl](https://github.com/grahamstark/staying_put_sim/blob/master/src/StayingPutSim.jl)

+[^OFSTED18]: OFSTED (2019), "Number of young people in foster care who became 18"

+[^DFE18]: DFE 2019b, Underling Data, File "CareLeavers17182018_amended.csv", column "CL_Stayput_18"

+[^FN200]: 200 iterations in the reported results